 As a senior, Getsy led the MAC with 2,665 passing yards on 199-of-380 passing and added 18 TDs.
 In just two seasons with the Zips, Getsy threw for 6,117 yards, the third most in school history, and 41 TDs with 23 INTs on 477-of-905 passing.
 He graduated with a degree in marketing management and sales management, earning MAC All-Academic honors in 2005 and 2006.

 Following his collegiate career, Getsy played in the North-South All-Star Classic in Houston.
 He was signed by the San Francisco 49ers as an undrafted free agent in May 2007 and was with the club through the preseason.

-Getsy earned first-team all-state honors from The Associated Press as a senior at Steel Valley High School in Munhall, Pa., after completing 100 of 172 passes for 1,654 yards and 16 TDs.
+Getsy earned first-team AP all-state honors as a senior at Steel Valley High School in Munhall, Pa., after completing 100 of 172 passes for 1,654 yards and 16 TDs.
 The first four-year starter in school history, he finished his career as the Western Pennsylvania Interscholastic Athletic League’s all-time leading passer with 6,021 yards and led his school to the WPIAL playoffs four times.
 Getsy was selected to the Pittsburgh Post-Gazette’s “Fabulous 22” team and the Pittsburgh Tribune-Review’s “Terrific 25” squad.

 Getsy was born Feb.
 16, 1984, in Munhall, Pa.
 He and his wife, Tina, have two sons, John and Paul, and a daughter, Nora.